Semester Abroad Programs

 • When submitting a course, you will need the course code, course name, description, and syllabus.

-• Non-business courses must be submitted to the respective College or Engineering department for review.
+• Courses for non-Wharton credit must be submitted to the respective College or Engineering department for review.
 They will determine whether it can receive Penn credit.
 Once the course receives an equivalency from the department, email your Wharton study abroad advisor to confirm approval for specific liberal arts and sciences requirements.

 7. Once you have submitted the form and confirmed your abroad courses, withdraw/delete any courses in XCAT you are not taking.